reactry/chessboard/README.md

 ## `goals`
 * ablity to select a custom color
 * a button to randomize all options
+* added option to add image
+* added option to add text

 ## `1.3.0` - `future`
 * added option to set `border-radius` of squares